subalterngames/py_md_doc/README.md

 - Fields begin with `""":field` and end with `"""` in the constructor.
 The line immediately after them is the field declaration.
 - Function descriptions begin and end with `"""` immediately after the function definition.
   - Function parameter descriptions are lines within the function description that begin with `:param`
-  - Function return description are lines within the function description that begin with `:return`
+  - Function return description are lines within the function description that begin with `:return:`
 - Function names that begin with `_` are ignored.

 ```python